butterfly garden finished

 Best Plants for a Butterfly Garden

 From there we started laying out where we wanted our flowers to go.
-Butterflies tend to prefer these long spindly type of flowers we noticed, so we went with the Home Depot’s recommended flowers and picked up a few varieties of butterfly friendly flowers/bushes and tried to get a variety of colors.
+Butterflies tend to prefer these long spindly types of flowers we noticed, so we went with the Home Depot’s recommended flowers and picked a few varieties of butterfly friendly flowers/bushes and tried to get a variety of colors.
+I’d recommend Phlox, Purple Coneflowers, or Lantanas to attract butterflies.
+Pot Marigolds and Black-Eyed Susans are also great garden plants to act as a nectar source.

 PREFERRED PLANTS FOR CATERPILLARS